 A Comparative Study of Foundations and Frameworks in Philosophy and Science

-In our project we take a different tag, using the method of phenomenology which concerns itself with laying bare the grounds of the various worldviews.
+In our project, we take a different tack, using the method of phenomenology, which concerns itself with laying bare the grounds of the various worldviews.
 We would like to know what we can say about these in general, without buying into any of them.
 In other words, we want to critically assess attempts of establishing foundations that are posited as underlying different worldviews.

 In general, a search for a foundation quickly runs into hermeneutic circles, not only in philosophy, but in science as well.
 We illustrate those with references to Kant, Husserl, Nishida, James, and other philosophers, as well as historians and philosophers of science.

 1. Yuko Ishihara (2015).
 The Transcendental Orientation of Sein und Zeit.
 Genshogaku nenpo, Vol. 31, 11, 1-11.

 2. Piet Hut (2003).
 Life as a Laboratory.
 Buddhism and Science: Breaking New Ground, ed.
 A. Wallace (Columbia University Press), 399-415.